-You can find all secondary schools in your area by using our school search www.goodschoolsguide.co.uk/school-search, you can also view OFSTED reports. exam results, performance data, catchment map information, independent reviews and much more for these schools.
+You can find all secondary schools in your area by using our school search www.goodschoolsguide.co.uk/school-search.
+You can also view Ofsted reports, exam results, performance data, catchment map information, independent reviews and much more for these schools.
 To get a better feel for a particular school, visit its website.
-Here, you will be able to read about subjects, facilities and extra-curricular opportunities, download a prospectus and maybe have a virtual tour.
-Of course, nothing beats actually visiting a school, so it is worth seeing if they have any open events in the days leading up to the application deadline.
+Here, you will be able to read about subjects, facilities and extracurricular opportunities, download a prospectus and maybe have a virtual tour.
+Of course, nothing beats actually visiting a school, so look out for the dates of open days or virtual tours if you are not able to visit in person’.

 Trust your instinct.
 Parents know best what their child is like.
-What direction might they go in and which GCSEs or A levels might they select a few years down the line?
 Do you like and trust the head, and the feel of the school?
 Finding a school which appeals to your child’s skills, interests and personality can encourage them to work harder.

 Check the admissions criteria.
 This should be on both the school website and the local authority’s website.
-If your child doesn’t fit the admissions criteria and the school is over-subscribed year on year, then look elsewhere.
+If your child doesn’t fit the admissions criteria and the school is oversubscribed year on year, then look elsewhere.
+Siblings generally - but not always - take priority.
 Faith schools are often popular with parents but many prioritise children who have been baptised and are from church-going families.
-Many schools do not have a catchment but use distance as a criteria, which varies each year – if you do not fall within that distance for the year you are applying, you have little chance of a place.
+Many schools do not have a catchment but use distance as a criteria, which varies each year depending on local demographics and numbers applying.

 Some parts of the country have grammar schools which require applicants to sit the 11+ entry exam (and often require you to register in the summer term of year 5, so check dates carefully).
-But state-funded academies, free schools and comprehensives schools are usually non-selective.
-And although some have places reserved for children with specific aptitudes, all provide the standard secondary education.
+But state-funded academies, free schools and comprehensive schools are usually non-selective.
+And although some have places reserved for children with specific aptitudes, such as music or languages, all provide the standard secondary education.

 Pick more than one school.
 Most local authorities ask for a list of three or four schools in order of preference.
 London requests six.
 Include at least one school where there is a strong chance of getting a place – even if it isn’t your ideal school.
 Otherwise, there is the risk of being offered a place only at an undesirable school some distance away.
 After all, parents don’t get to select a school, but rather list ones they find acceptable.
 List the school you like most first – schools don’t know what place they are on your list, and you will only be sent an offer from the highest listed school for which you qualify.